mq-cah/ANZPHN/_pages/network.md

 **Dr Paul Kiem**<br />
 : Paul Kiem is an independent researcher, former secondary history teacher and President of the [History Teachers' Association of Australia](http://www.historyteacher.org.au/).
 They are also a Casual Education lecturer in History Method and an Industry Fellow at the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) at UTS.
 : **Contact** pmkiem(at)ozemail(dot)com(dot)au

+**Dr Rebecca Le Get, Independent Researcher** <br />
+: Rebecca Le Get is an environmental historian and ecologist, who completed her PhD in May 2019.
+Her research has primarily focused upon the former grounds of tuberculosis hospitals from the late 19th to the mid-20th centuries in Victoria.
+She is interested how tuberculosis has influenced the development of increasingly urbanised landscapes in Australia.
+: **Contact** rebe(dot)le(dot)get(at)gmail(dot)com

+**Ms Deborah A. Lee-Talbot, Phd Candidate & Historian**<br />
+: Deborah Lee-Talbot is a historian fascinated by issues of materiality, religion, gender, and archives.
+These interests are currently being expressed, with financial support from a Scholarship at Deakin University, in her PhD thesis.
+This project is tentatively titled 'A feminist frontier?
+Analysing women’s experiences on evangelical sites in Oceania, 1861-1907.'
+She is also the owner/operator of [Colourful Histories](https://colourfulhistories.wordpress.com/) and on the committee of management with the [Professional Historians Association (Vic. & Tas.)](https://www.phavic.org.au/) as Publications Editor.
+Deborah volunteers with the [Langi Morgala Museum](https://victoriancollections.net.au/organisations/ararat-and-district-historical-society) (Ararat, Victoria), researching, processing and caring for the Pacific Collection there.
+: **Contact** colourfulhistories(at)gmail(dot)om

 **Seonaid Lewis, Senior research librarian**<br />
 : **Contact** Seonaid(dot)Lewis(at)aucklandcouncil(dot)govt(dot)nz